YJPL/lean-canvas-for-obsidian/❗️PROBLEM.md

+What problem does your product or service solve for your customers?

-List your customers top 3 problems
+i.e. List your customers top 3 problems

 (2)